Astros vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is batting .333 with a home run and two RBI.
+- Bichette will look for his fourth straight game with a hit in this contest.
+In his last five games he is hitting .286 with two home runs and three RBI.

 Bichette Recent Games